Inheritance Tax Advice & Planning

 - Your home and any other properties you own

 - Insurance policies not paid out under trust arrangements

-There are many ways we can help minimise the tax payable on your death.
+There are many ways our inheritance tax planning services can help minimise the tax payable on your death.
 For example, have your life insurance policy pay out into a trust rather than your estate.
-May people will find their insurance is not written into trust therefore rather than potentially solving a problem, it is now causing a problem.
-Similarly, leaving a portion of your estate to a UK charity in your Will can help reduce the tax burden or simply just by gifting.
+Many people will find their insurance is not written into trust therefore rather than potentially solving a problem, it is now causing a problem.
+Similarly, leaving legacy wills – donating a portion of your estate to a UK charity – can help reduce the tax burden, or simply just by gifting.